 If you will be extending your house for the business, you may qualify for tax relief on the loan interest, and if your business is VAT registered then you should be able to recover at least part of the tax on the construction.

 Bear in mind that if part of your house officially becomes ‘business premises’ you may face Capital Gains Tax issues.

-For more information on running a business from home, contact us or call 0800 024 1976.
+For more information on any of these areas or advice on running a business from home, please contact Nelsons directly on 0800 024 1976.